Snow and Ice Control FAQ

 Sidewalk snow clearing is a responsibility we share with private property owners/occupants.
 For our part, we clear walkways along major roads and parks, pedestrian overpasses, and bus pads and LRT platforms.
 In general, we’re responsible for the sidewalks within and bordering City-owned property.

-The 2019 budget for snow and ice control operations is $40.4 million.
+The annual budget for snow and ice control on roadways is approximately $40 million.
 This budget covers the period between Jan.
 1 and Dec.
-31, 2019.
-The City also has a snow reserve fund currently sitting at $12.5 million.
+31. The City also has a snow reserve fund currently sitting at $12.5 million.

 In 2018, Council approved a one-time spend of $9.5 million to improve snow clearing for pedestrians during the 2018-19 and 2019-20 winter seasons.
 This additional funding allows us to: